quacksouls/bitburner/doc/guide/program.md

 An
 [Augmentation](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/augmentations.html)
+is an implant that has one of three effects:

+1. A percentage boost to one or more of your stats.
+1. Grants you an item that helps with your hacking or exploration of the game.
+1. Triggers an event in the game.

-is an implant that raises one or more of your stats.
-Currently, the only path to acquiring Augmentations is to join a faction and earn enough reputation within the faction such that you are allowed to purchase Augmentations from the faction.
+Currently, the only path to acquiring Augmentations is to join a faction and earn enough reputation within the faction to unlock one or more of the faction's Augmentations.
 Different factions have different Augmentations.
 Joining one faction can prevent you from joining another faction, but such a membership restriction is limited to a small number of factions.
 You will find that the majority of factions do not prohibit you from being a member of any other faction.

 Early in the game, you should join an early-game faction.
 CyberSec is one such faction.
 Perform hacking contracts (or field work) to earn reputation within the